 Lexus NX 300h running costs

-Unfortunately, the Lexus hybrid doesn’t qualify for the Plug-In Car Grant when you purchase it and its CO2 figure makes it liable for the London Congestion Charge, too.
-But the CO2 figure does provide an incentive for company-car drivers, especially if they’re comparing Benefit-in-Kind (BiK) rates with traditional SUVs that may have higher figures and which also face the 3% diesel surcharge.
-The NX 300h’s 27% compares favourably with 32% for the Volvo XC60 D4 Momentum, for example.
+But the CO2 figure does provide an incentive for company-car drivers, especially if they’re comparing Benefit-in-Kind (BiK) rates with those of traditional diesel SUVs.
+The entry-level front-wheel drive NX 300h’s 35% compares favourably with 37% for the Volvo XC60 D4 Momentum, for example.

-Plug-in hybrids fare much better, of course, with the Volvo XC60 Twin Engine costing company-car drivers just 16% in BiK.
-Fuel economy may also be a factor when comparing a self-charging hybrid with either diesel or plug-in hybrid rivals.
+Plug-in hybrids fare much better, of course, with the Volvo XC60 T8 falling into the 13% BiK band.
+Fuel economy may also be a factor when comparing a "self-charging" hybrid with either diesel or plug-in hybrid rivals.
 The former are likely to offer cost savings at the pumps if you drive high mileage, whereas the latter may rarely visit the pumps at all if you drive a limited number of miles.

 Lexus NX 300h insurance group